-Meet Michael R Dougherty and discover how he became a writer and why he loves sci-fi and westerns.
+Meet Michael R Dougherty and discover how he became a writer and why he loves Alaska, sci-fi and westerns.

 Every since my hair turned white, people keep telling me that I look like comedian Steve Martin.

 Now I'll give you a moment while you squint at my picture to see what you think -

 But here's something cool.
 Steve Martin is an accomplished writer.

 I first began writing when I was in high school.